VCityTeam/UD-SV/ImplementationKnowHow/3DTiles_GeometricError.md

 Important points:

 - The _geometricError_ is the metric used to refine the tiles.
-- The greater is the geometricError, the sooner a tile will be refined.
+- The greater is the _geometricError_, the sooner a tile will be refined.
-- All the tiles must have a geometricError.
+- All the tiles must have a _geometricError_.
 The tileset itself must have a _geometricError_ too.
-- The tileset should have the greatest geometricError.
+- The tileset should have the greatest _geometricError_.
 A tile should always have a lower _geometricError_ than its parent (or equal to its parent).
   - Tileset GE >= Root tile GE >= child tiles GE

 ## Choose the geometricError

 The _geometricError_ values for each tile and for the tileset are __arbitrary__.
-There is no predefined algorithm to compute the geometricError.
-However, different strategies can be adopted to choose a geometricError.
+There is no predefined algorithm to compute the _geometricError_.
+However, different strategies can be adopted to choose a _geometricError_.

 ### Cesium